krystiangaleczka-tech/beauty_salonappRN/user_rules.md

+## FOLLOW THESE RULES
-ALWAYS PROVIDE CLEAN SHORT SIMPLE CODE AND USE MCP WHEN POSSIBLE
+- ALWAYS PROVIDE CLEAN SHORT SIMPLE CODE
+- USE MCP WHEN YOU ARE LOOPING AND UNSURE ABOUT IMPLEMENTING NEW FEATURE
+- PLAN EVERY EDGE CASE WHEN ARCHITECTING ANY PLAN
+- DO NOT OVERCOMPLICATE TASKS
+- ALWAYS MAINTAIN A PLANING MARKDOWN FILE IN ORDER TO KEEP TRACK OF YOUR PROGRESS AND PLANNING
+- ALWAYS KEEP AN EYE ON THE LINTER AND TERMINAL FOR ERRORS.

-Guidelines for organizing and tracking project progress using markdown task lists.
+## Guidelines for organizing and tracking project progress using markdown task lists.
 Follow these guidelines:

 Best Practices:
 - Use GitHub-flavored markdown checkbox syntax for tasks: `- [ ] Task description` (uncompleted) and `- [x] Task description` (completed)